 For the past two years, I’ve been working closely with Mencap through my company, Gemserv – one of Mencap’s corporate partners.
-I have come to learn of and appreciate the honourable work that Mencap carries out to improve the lives of people with a learning disability.
+I have come to learn of and appreciate the honourable work that Mencap carries out to improve the lives of people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. .

-I have a friendship with Lloyd Page, an ambassador and volunteer for Mencap, and have been inspired by some of the initiatives he’s taken on in his many years at Mencap.
+I have a friendship with Lloyd Page, an ambassador and volunteer A volunteer is someone who helps out by doing work for free. for Mencap, and have been inspired by some of the initiatives he’s taken on in his many years at Mencap.
 These include the recent Changing Places scheme to introduce suitable changing facilities for people profound and multiple learning disabilities across the country.

 Gemserv staff have worked hard to raise over £20,000 for Mencap in the past two years, through bake sales, quizzes, barbeques and our very own industry battle of the bands competition RPI – X Factor (see photo above).
 But running the Great North Run is a personal challenge that I’ll particularly enjoy.